6 November in Indian and World History

 6 November 2012 – Barack Obama was re-elected President of the United States.

-6 November 2013 – Legendary player Sachin Tendulkar and scientist Prof. CNR Rao was announced to be conferred with the country’s highest civilian award ‘Bharat Ratna’.
+6 November 2013 – Legendary player Sachin Tendulkar and scientist Prof. CNR Rao were announced to be conferred with the country’s highest civilian award ‘Bharat Ratna’.